ghuertaramos/Inat_Images/README.md

 The script has a time delay to be able to comply with iNaturalist query limits.
 The INaturalist API is set to a max of 100 requests per minute,  though it is recommended to reduce usage to 60 requests per minute or lower.
 There is a hard limit of 10,000 observations with the  per species per query.
 Be aware that bulk download may severely impact server usage.
 Downloading over 5 GB of media per hour or 24 GB of media per day may  result in a permanent block.
 Consider supporting [iNaturalist.org](https://www.inaturalist.org/donate?utm_medium=web&utm_source=iNaturalist)

+Annotations are not very common across iNaturalist observations.
+The script downloads images based on observation IDs, and only the first image of an observation is retrieved.
+This means the downloaded image may not correspond to the requested annotation.

+License Filtering: The `-o` option specifies the maximum number of observations to query, but if you apply the license filter, the final results will be fewer than the maximum.
+To get an approximate number of desired results after filtering, you should set a higher value for `-o`.

 # Citations